The Keto Diet and Your Oral Health in Plano

 - Helps some individuals lower their blood pressure

 - Improved LDL cholesterol levels

 But what about its effect on your teeth?
 How does the keto diet affect your oral health?
 Let’s find out!
-Keep reading, and then contact us online or call us at 972-737-7039 to request your next preventive dental appointment in Plano, TX.
+Keep reading, and then contact us online or call us today to request your next preventive dental appointment in Plano, TX.

 Side Effects of the Keto Diet

 When you first start the keto diet, as your body adjusts you will experience some changes.
 Some of the known side effects of the keto diet include:

 - Muscles aches

 - Bad breath

 For many people, these side effects go away after the body adjusts to the new diet.
 But if the above symptoms persist, it could be a sign that the keto diet isn’t right for you.